bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-11-27-newsletter.md

 provides some updates on Bitcoin and LN developer mailing lists, and describes recent developments in the ongoing schnorr/taproot review.
-Also included are our regular sections with top-voted questions and answers from the Bitcoin StackExchange and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections with top-voted questions and answers from the Bitcoin Stack Exchange and notable changes to popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}